Thursday, February 28, 2013

 Difficulties often precede enlightenment.
 They pull us inward, perhaps push us to search for our connectedness to our Higher Power, a connectedness that is at home in our hearts.
 The paradox is that these painful periods strengthen our oneness with the Spirit.

-If the day looks bleak, I will accept it as a hand reaching toward me, to pull me forward, to secure my place in the spiritual family.
+If the day looks bleak, I will accept it as a hand reaching toward me, to pull me forward, to secure my spiritual connectedness.

 From Each Day a New Beginning: Daily Meditations for Women by Karen Casey©